 So why end it?

 Time.
 The time commitment required of me and the video team to produce a vlog every week overtakes other priorities.
-We put together a video team as part of a content-marketing strategy, and the vlog was only supposed to be small part of the material published every week.
+We put together a video team as part of a content marketing strategy, and the vlog was only supposed to be a small part of the material published every week.

 The title is a bit click-bait(y), I apologize.
 Our plan is still to release a vlog every month or two, but it is the weekly format that is ending.
 We understand now that we can accomplish our goals of connecting with our community and sharing our culture without the need for a weekly release.
 Instead, we will create new episodes when we have something truly exciting to share, and we will focus on our other work in between.

 Thank you for reading this, thank you for watching our videos and thank you for all the comments and feedback over the year.
 When we started this vlog we felt isolated, but now we feel surrounded by a wonderful community of people.